Kernel-rb/Kernel-rb/README.md

 # 💫 About Me:
 Hy , I'm Saif Eddine Matab u can call me Kernel, a 19-year-old student based in Paris.
 My world revolves around the fascinating realms of ML and Data science.
-As a Python enthusiast, I'm on a constant journey of exploration and learning.<br>🌱 I’m currently learning  Matplolib & R<br>📫 How to reach me matabsaifeddine@gmail.com
+As a Python enthusiast, I'm on a constant journey of exploration and learning.<br>🌱・ I’m currently learning  Matplolib & R<br>📫・ How to reach me matabsaifeddine@gmail.com

 ## 🌐 Socials: